 As new buildings were being constructed and students were permitted to occupy these facilities, concern was mounting about the district’s oldest building—The Frazier Street Building.
 The red brick structure was built in 1897 and (named before the street became known as “Fraser”) had started with four classrooms and provided facilities for eight grades.
 It was the second school building built in State College.

 In response to questions about the stability and safety of the Frazier building, in 1955 engineers recommended the installation of one-inch steel rods to make the brick walls more secure.
-However, such improvements would warrant a costly renovation project for the 60-year-old building, thus the Board decided to close the school instead.
+However, such improvements would warrant a costly renovation project for the 60-year-old building, thus the Board decided to close the school instead in the early 1960s.

 Among the big first-grade class at the Frazier Street School in 1907-08 were